News Flashes and Related Links:

 PLAYING THE OLD GAME

 We provide our members and guests with frequent opportunities to play fun—casual and competitive—historical golf, often on Canadian historical courses, using golf clubs that were in use circa 1850 to 1935.
-These clubs may be original antiques or replicas and have hickory or other forms of wood shafts.
+These clubs may be original antiques or approved modern replicas and have hickory or other forms of wood shafts.

-For us, “hickory golf” takes a player back to the game’s roots and we view this look-back as providing a positive and beneficial experience.
+To us, “hickory golf” takes a player back to the game’s roots and we view this look-back as providing a positive and beneficial experience.
 We also encourage play with vintage “classic steel” clubs circa 1924 and later.

 CELEBRATING ANNIVERSARIES

 We assist Canadian private and public golf courses in celebrating their important anniversaries by helping them run fun hickory golf events for their members, using our loaner equipment and easy how-to-play instruction.
+BTW, here’s the list of the 150 Oldest Golf Clubs in Canada.

 COLLECTING